nakagami/wakati/README.md

 ## Testing
 This extension uses the DuckDB Python client for testing.
 This should be automatically installed in the `make configure` step.
 The tests themselves are written in the SQLLogicTest format, just like most of DuckDB's tests.
-A sample test can be found in `test/sql/<extension_name>.test`.
+A test can be found in `test/sql/wakati.test`.
 To run the tests using the *debug* build:

 ```shell
 make test_debug